franciscocotti1996/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
-Final Assigmente IBM Data Science
+Final Assigment IBM Data Science

+The main python script is "data_cleaning.py" in the "scripts" subdirectory.